sxs-collaboration/spectre/docs/DevGuide/WritingTests.md

   Finally, in the `CMakeLists.txt` of your new library you must call `add_test_library`.
 Again, see `tests/Unit/DataStructures/CMakeLists.txt` for an example.
 The `add_test_library` function adds a test executable with the name of the first argument and the source files of the third argument.
-The second and fourth arguments are unused for historical reasons and will be removed in the future.
   Remember to use `target_link_libraries` to link any libraries your test executable uses (see \ref spectre_build_system).

 All tests must start with
 ```cpp